 From Darvaza, you drive to the Uzbekistan border, where you’re treated to more ruins, Kunya-Urgench ― a decaying cluster of mosques, fortresses, minarets, mausoleums and a caravanserai, some dating from as early as the 11th century.
 If you’ve already been to India and you think these structures look familiar architecturally, you’d be right ― they went on to inspire Mogul Empire creations.

 After crossing the border, it’s a half-hour drive to Nukus, where you can visit the Savitsky Collection, one of the world’s best (yet least-known) avant-garde art museums.
 It includes once-banned pieces smuggled out of Stalinist Russia.
 On a less lofty note, the cafe opposite the museum does very good coffee and cake.

 From here, you drive on to Elliq-Qalas, great sandstone fortresses soaring up from the sand out of nowhere.
 They’re part of Alexander the Great’s legacy ― a fittingly mighty finale to your trip.

 Then it’s onto to Khiva, a city of (you guessed it) more madrasas and mosques.
 They’re covered in elaborate majolica and azure patterns.
 From Khiva you fly back to Tashkent to begin your homeward or onward journey.

 Best time to follow the Silk Route

 As you’re covering a vast area, it’s hard to travel at a time when everywhere is at its best.
-We recommend embarking on a trip along the Silk Route in April to early June or September to October, when it’s warm but not uncomfortably hot like it is between late June and August.
-Avoid visiting during Chinese national breaks, when some places get very busy.
+I recommend taking a trip along the Silk Route between April and early June or September and October, when it’s warm but not uncomfortably hot like it is between late June and August.
+That said, cars (especially in Turkmenistan) are of decent quality and have air conditioning.